BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Revolution R Open is an enhanced version of R that includes a high-performance R language engine.
-It also comes with the Reproducible R Toolkit, which ensures that results of R code execution are repeatable over time and that others who run the same code will achieve precisely the same results.
-Revolution R Open is available as a free download.
+Microsoft R Open, formerly known as Revolution R Open, is an enhanced version of R that includes a high-performance R language engine.
+It comes with the Reproducible R Toolkit, which ensures that results of R code executions are repeatable over time, and that others who run the same code will achieve precisely the same results.
+Microsoft R Open is free to download, use and share.

-Revolution R Enterprise is an enhanced version of R that provides scalability for high-performance requirements.
-It can run R scripts via clustered parallel processing and operates in host execution environments, which include a variety of Hadoop frameworks, such as Cloudera, Hortonworks and MapR.
-It can also operate in enterprise data warehouse platforms such as Teradata or IBM, and on compute grids like Microsoft and IBM.
+Microsoft R Open operates in host execution environments, which include a variety of Hadoop frameworks, such as Cloudera, Hortonworks and MapR.
+Microsoft R Open can also operate in enterprise data warehouse platforms, such as Teradata or IBM, and on compute grids, such as Microsoft and IBM.

 Microsoft R Client and R Server are both built on Microsoft R Open.
 They introduce Microsoft's proprietary ScaleR technology, a comprehensive library of big data analytics algorithms that support parallelization of computations and data analysis.

 Microsoft R Client is a free, high-performance analytics tool that enables users to perform data analytics using parallel processing via the ScaleR technology.
 Microsoft R Client has some limitations, in that it requires that data be processed to fit in the memory of the local client, and it can only process two threads when using several ScaleR functions.

 Microsoft R Server is built on Microsoft R Open and offers an enhanced version of R that provides enterprise-grade performance and scalability.
 It can run R scripts and Comprehensive R Archive Network, or CRAN, packages via clustered parallel processing.
 Microsoft R Server removes the limitations of Microsoft R Client by using disk scalability to enable users to perform analytics on amounts of data larger than the amount of memory of the server.